build-your-own-internet/byoi/chapters/002-smol-internet/README.md

 export PATH="$PATH:`pwd`/bin"
 ```

-Alternatively, if you don't want to have to add the path in every window you open, you can update your PATH in your terminal profile:
+Running an `export` in a new window means that the variable exported only lives for the life of that session.
+So, if you close that window or you open a new window, that variable doesn't exist.
+That's a bit of a pain, so, alternatively, if you don't want to have to add the path in every window you open, you can update your PATH in your terminal profile:

 ```
 export PATH=$PATH:/path/to/repo/build-your-own-internet/bin